 Robbie Fife

-Robbie Fife’s intimate, small-scale works feature an intriguing array of subjects including toy-like towers that become rockets, mysterious figures, and sharks.
-A course in Indian miniature painting, the architecture of the Spanish landscape, and an artistic residency rural Ireland have all profoundly influenced his practice resulting in gently surreal works that are rich in surface pattern and narrative.
+Robbie Fife’s paintings feature an intriguing array of subjects including toy-like towers that become rockets, mysterious figures, and sharks.
+A course in Indian miniature painting, the architecture of the Spanish landscape, an artistic residency in rural Ireland, and the work of naturalist Viktor Schauberger have all influenced his practice, resulting in gently surreal imagery that is rich in surface pattern and narrative.

 Robbie graduated with an MFA in painting from The Slade School of Fine Art in 2014.
 He has exhibited widely in the UK.
-Exhibitions include Nightswimming, LLE at Mission Gallery, Swansea, (2018); Sightseers, g39, Cardiff, (2018); and a solo show at May Project, Brook Green, in London, (2016).
-He was artist-in-residence at the Josef and Anni Albers Foundation in Connecticut, USA in November/December 2015 and Carraig-na-gcat, Ireland in September 2019.
+Recent exhibitions include Ghosts in Sunlight, Willoughby Gerrish with Rory Mitchell, Thirsk Hall Sculpture Garden (2024); Stage, LLE Projects at Kingsgate Project Space, London (2023) and A Quiet Settling on Earth, millimetre02 at Kingsgate Project Space, London (2021).
+Previous exhibitions include Nightswimming, LLE at Mission Gallery, Swansea, (2018); Sightseers, g39, Cardiff, (2018) and a solo show at May Project, Brook Green, in London, (2016).
+He was twice artist-in-residence at the Josef and Anni Albers Foundation in Connecticut, USA in November/December 2015 and Carraig-na-gcat, Ireland in September 2019.
 In 2021 Oliver Projects presented a solo exhibition of paintings and monotypes at 155A Gallery, London and in the same year exhibited new monotypes at The Woolwich Contemporary Print Fair.
-In 2022 a solo exhibition of new paintings was presented by Willoughby Gerrish, London.
-Robbie has recently re-located from London back to his home town of Thirsk, Yorkshire.
+In 2022 and 2025, solo exhibitions of new paintings were presented by Willoughby Gerrish, London.
+After living in south east London for many years, Robbie has now moved back to his hometown of Thirsk, Yorkshire.